EdgyHammer/test-module/README.md

-## This is a test module conducting basic minimal tests, following the standards of [retr0-init](retr0-init/Discord-Bot-Framework-Module-Template)
+## This is a test module conducting basic minimal tests, trying to meet the standards of [retr0-init](retr0-init/Discord-Bot-Framework-Module-Template)

 # current tests including: